Preserve Your Favorite Memories: Scrapbooking for Seniors

-Creating a memory book can reduce stress in older people because it allows them to share stories from their life in a creative way.
+Creating a memory book can also reduce stress in older adults because it allows them to share stories from their life in a creative way.
 The scrapbooking process can also trigger memories and delay memory loss for people with dementia or Alzheimer’s.

 Not sure how to get started on your family member or friend’s scrapbooking project?
 No worries, we’ve got you covered!
 Read our easy-to-follow tips on how to begin capturing memories with scrapbooking.